highsidelabs/laravel-spapi/README.md

 ### Usage

-All of the API classes supported by [jlevers/selling-partner-api](https://github.com/jlevers/selling-partner-api#supported-api-segments) can be type-hinted.
-This example assumes you have access to the `Selling Partner Insights` role in your SP API app configuration (so that you can call `SellersV1Api::getMarketplaceParticipations()`), but the same principle applies to type-hinting any other Selling Partner API class.
+`SellerConnector` and `VendorConnector` can be type-hinted, and the connector classes can be used to create instances of all APIs supported by [jlevers/selling-partner-api](https://github.com/jlevers/selling-partner-api#supported-api-segments).
+This example assumes you have access to the `Selling Partner Insights` role in your SP API app configuration (so that you can call `SellingPartnerApi\Seller\SellersV1\Api::getMarketplaceParticipations()`), _but the same principle applies to calling any other Selling Partner API endpoint._

 ```php
 use Illuminate\Http\JsonResponse;